+'''

 % sqlj -P-Cfixedchar MyProgram.sqlj AnotherProg.java ...

+'''

-- You can use the SQLI translator -fixedchar option instead.
+- You can use the SQLJ translator -fixedchar option instead.
 This sets the customizer option automatically.
 (And for Oracle-specific code generation, which uses no profiles, you must use the translator option instead.)
-See "CHAR Comparisons with Blank Padding (-fixedchar)" on page 8-46.
+See "CHAR" Comparisons with Blank Padding (-fixedchar)" on page 8-46.
 That section also has some additional conceptual information. - If you also enable the Oracle customizer summary flag, the number of usages of the Oracle setFixedCHAR() API (used behind the scenes for fixedchar functionality) will be displayed.
-See "Oracle Customizer Summary Option (summary)" on page A-24 for an example.
+See "Oracle Customizer Summary Option (summary)" on page A-27 for an example.

-Command-line syntax -P-Cfixedchar<=true | false>
+-P-Cfixedchar<=true|false>

-Command-line example -P-Cfixedchar
+-P-Cfixedchar

-Properties file syntax profile.Cfixedchar<=true|false>
+profile.Cfixedchar<=true|false>

-Properties file example profile.Cfixedchar
+profile.Cfixedchar